 An absence of heat will turn the stone black, and this is how the ring will normally appear when no one is wearing it unless it is left in the sun or close to another heat source.

 You can usually purchase mood rings at your local Claire's Boutique, or shop online at:

 - HippieShop.com - This oval-shaped mood ring is adjustable to fit all sized.
 It's priced at just under $4.00, and the customer reviews at the bottom of the page are all very positive.

-- Designed 2B Sweet - If you're looking for a different style mood ring than the standard oval, this store sells a variety of novelty motifs.
-The store has a 30-day return policy and a 100-percent satisfaction guarantee.
+- WeAreCrimsonClover - If you're looking for a different style mood ring than the standard oval, this Etsy store sells a variety of novelty motifs.
+Just be aware this store has a no return policy.

 - Amazon.com - This sweet heart mood ring is shaped like a heart..
-Priced under $3.00, it can be adjust to nearly any size.
-Customer reviews are mixed about the quality of this ring, but give it an overall rating of 4 out of 5 stars.
+Priced under $10.00, it can be adjust to nearly any size.
+Customer reviews are mixed about the quality of this ring, but give it an overall rating of nearly 4 out of 5 stars.